-- 1. Travel Advisories Advisories regarding voluntary travel restrictions should coincide with federal, state, and/or local recommendations as the situation evolves (e.g. travel advisories should be issued to voluntarily restrict travel to affected regions). - 2.
+- 1. Travel Advisories Advisories regarding voluntary travel restrictions should coincide with federal, state, A&M System, and/or local recommendations as the situation evolves (e.g. travel advisories should be issued to voluntarily restrict travel to affected regions). - 2.
 Screening, Triage, Isolation Screening, triage, and isolation should be implemented as soon as possible.
-Past experiences with SARS and other biological incidents have demonstrated quarantine to be ineffective.
-The implementation of mandatory quarantine has also been deemed too resource-intensive for the University to employ; therefore, voluntary quarantine should be considered as a containment measure.
-Isolation is recommended to be voluntary.
-Due to extensive legal constraints, only under extreme measures should mandatory isolation be implemented.
-Beyond the point to maintain screening, triage, and isolation, social distancing measures should be employed. - 3.
+The implementation of mandatory quarantine will likely be ordered by executive order from the governor's office. - 3.
 Special Events/Mass Gatherings (to include classes) Suspension of special events and mass gatherings (including suspension of classes) will be considered at Level IV.B. - 4.
 Suspension of Research/Normal University Operations The University will consider suspension of research and normal University operations at Level IV.B. - 5.
-Resumption of Normal Operations should be predicated on the recommendations of federal, state, and/or local health authorities.
-Other factors for University resumption should be: - 1.
-Decreased morbidity and/or mortality rate - 2.
-Decreased rate/speed of disease spread - 3.
-Other regional schools/school systems resuming operations - 4.
-Transportation systems opening/increasing interstate travel - 5.
+Resumption of Normal Operations should be predicated on the recommendations of federal, state, A&M System and/or local health authorities.
+Other factors for university resumption should be:

+- 1. Updated executive orders; - 2.
+Decreased morbidity and/or mortality rate; - 3.
+Decreased rate/speed of disease spread; - 4.
+Other regional schools (ISDs)/university systems resuming operations; - 5.
+Transportation systems opening/increasing interstate travel; and - 6.
 Availability of sufficient faculty and staff to support resumption of classes and research.